A Faster Way to Send Big Data to the Cloud

 A better way to transfer big files to the cloud would be to take advantage of a hybrid transfer protocol known as AFTP (Accelerated File Transfer Protocol).
 This protocol is a TCP/UDP hybrid that can boost file transfer speeds up to 100%, which practically cancels out the effects of latency and packet loss.

 Because AFTP is supported by JSCAPE MFT Server, you can deploy an EC2 instance of JSCAPE MFT Server on Amazon and then use it to provide an AFTP file transfer service.
-For zero financial risk, you can give the free evaluation version a test run.
+For zero financial risk, you can give the free evaluation version a test run be clicking the download button at the end of this blog post.
 Once your server is set up, you can then upload files via an AFTP-enabled file transfer client like AnyClient (it's also free) or a locally installed instance of JSCAPE MFT Server.

 As soon as you've moved all your data to the cloud, you can make them available to other cloud-based applications.